DOGE28/Zerto-Upgrade-Tutorial/README.md

 The change should be reflected immediately.
 If installing the VRA still fails, reboot the ZVM and try again.
 If the problem is not fixed using this solution, please contact ValorC3.
 We will need to engage Zerto support in order to find a fix.

+***Migration Failed: "Connectivity error, unable to establish connection to VCenter or peer sites"***

+In the event you receive this error, follow the below steps provided by Zerto support:

+1. Take a snapshot of the Windows ZVM that you are trying to migrate

+2. Create a plain .txt file named: `tweaks.txt` in the same folder as the ZVM MigrationTool.exe

+3. Add two tweaks:
+   SkipNetworkMigration = True
+   SkipPeerConnectivityValidation = True

+4. Run the migration tool again and this time you should not be prompted to put in any IP information and no IP config changes should be made to the ZVMs.

+5. Manually change the IP of the old ZVM Windows server to a free IP address

+6. Manually change the IP of the new ZVM linux server to the correct IP addresss (aka the same IP address that was being used by the original Windows ZVM before)